callumf8/stackbit_website/content/pages/index.md

     content: >
       Hello world and welcome to my small corner of the internet!
 I'm a 2nd year PhD student working in DAMTP Cambridge where I am excited by distorted astrophysical discs!
-Outside of research I've recently picked up kayaking and enjoy camping and exploring the countryside in my wee Fiat Panda.
+Outside of research, I've recently picked up kayaking and enjoy camping and exploring the countryside in my wee Fiat Panda.
+6 ft 2 in a compact...but luckily the seats go back.
     actions:
       - label: Contact Me
         url: /contact